 In JSP, we can use many tags such as action tags, JSTL, custom tags, etc. that reduces the code.
 Moreover, we can use EL, implicit objects, etc.

 Note: jspInit(), _jspService() and jspDestroy() are the life cycle methods of JSP.

 As depicted in the above diagram, JSP page is translated into Servlet by the help of JSP translator.
 The JSP translator is a part of the web server which is responsible for translating the JSP page into Servlet.
 After that, Servlet page is compiled by the compiler and gets converted into the class file.
 Moreover, all the processes that happen in Servlet are performed on JSP later like initialization, committing response to the browser and destroy.

 To create the first JSP page, write some HTML code as given below, and save it by .jsp extension.
 We have saved this file as index.jsp.
 Put it in a folder and paste the folder in the web-apps directory in apache tomcat to run the JSP page.index.jsp

 Let's see the simple example of JSP where we are using the scriptlet tag to put Java code in the JSP page.
 We will learn scriptlet tag later.

 Follow the following steps to execute this JSP page:

-Do I need to follow directory structure to run a simple JSP ?
+Do I need to follow the directory structure to run a simple JSP?

-The directory structure of JSP page is same as servlet.
-We contains the jsp page outside the WEB-INF folder or in any directory.
+The directory structure of JSP page is same as Servlet.
+We contain the JSP page outside the WEB-INF folder or in any directory.